-“The majority of injuries from fireworks are burns that occur to the hands or fingers, legs, face and eyes,” says HSHS Sacred Heart and St. Joseph’s hospitals Director of Emergency Services, Robin Schultz.
+“The majority of injuries from fireworks occur to the hands or fingers, legs, face and eyes,” says HSHS Sacred Heart and St. Joseph’s hospitals Director of Emergency Services, Robin Schultz.
 “We recommend fireworks be left to experts specially trained and certified so you can have a safe and enjoyable holiday.”

 - Make sure fireworks are legal in your area before buying or using them.

 - Always read and follow label instructions.